 The Overwhelming Theme of the Current Century

-One of the most popular themes of the century is the migration of business processes to the cloud… and the trend with MRP systems is no different.
+One of the most popular themes of the century is the migration of business processes to the cloud… and the trend with MRP software is no different.
 Cloud MRP is the modern-day choice.

 In a recent Bloomberg interview, SAP CEO Bill McDermott stressed that companies are strategically looking “to interface with customers on any channel and any device.”
 Legacy MRP systems do not possess this flexibility.
 Cloud MRP does.